-If you want just one, all-purpose watch, our watch tester says Rolex’s recently introduced entry-level model, the Oyster Perpetual, might be it.
+If you want just one, all-purpose watch, our watch tester says Rolex’s Oyster Perpetual might be it.
 Find out more about in this in-depth review of the Rolex Oyster Perpetual 39.

 The popular Datejust was the godfather for the shapes of the hands, the indexes and the case.
 Little blue blocks adjacent to the hour indexes add a touch of excitement and combine with the anthracite-colored and sunburst-finished dial to create an attractive color combination that looks modern, elegant and special.

 With gently curving lugs and a broad bezel, the case makes a harmonious impression.
 All surfaces (except the upper planes of the lugs) are polished.
 As is almost always the situation on a Rolex wristwatch, the flat sapphire crystal rises above the level of the case, but slopes diagonally downward along its periphery to deflect potential shocks.
 Proofs of authenticity include Rolex’s crown- shaped logo lasered into the sapphire crystal at 6 o’clock, the name “Rolex” engraved into the metal ring around the dial, Rolex’s crown logo as an appliqué at the 12, and the serial number at 6.

 The crystal has no nonreflective coating and therefore legibility is not always ideal.
 Luminous material on the hands and on the indexes at 3, 6 and 9 facilitates orientation in the dark.
 There’s no date display.
 Its absence assures a tidy-looking dial, but might dissuade some from buying this model.
 If you’re one of them, Rolex offers the Datejust in 36-mm and 41-mm versions, each with a magnifying lens above the date display, and each at a significantly higher price.